agdrily/agdrily/docs/concept.md

  - [Rimworld](http://www.rimworldgame.com/)
  - [Prison Architect](http://www.introversion.co.uk/prisonarchitect/)

+These are all great games that [I](http://arcath.net) have sunk many hours into.

 ## Core idea

 The aim from a meta perspective is have the game developed open source and allow anyone through github to propose changes.